Galois representation of the product of two Drinfeld modules of generic characteristic: Abstract

 \section{Abstract}

 In this paper, we study the Galois representations attached to products of Drinfeld modules.
-As an analogue of Serre’s classical result on the images of Galois representations associated with products of elliptic curves, we prove that for any finite set of primes $\mathfrak p$, the image of the corresponding product representation is sufficiently large, in the sense that it is commensurable with a subgroup defined by a natural determinant condition.
-Our approach combines Pink’s minimal model theory for compact subgroups of linear groups over local fields with explicit reciprocity laws for global function fields.
+As a function-field analogue of Serre's classical open image theorem for products of elliptic curves, we prove that if the two Drinfeld modules are not geometrically isogenous up to any Frobenius twist, then for any finite set of primes, the image of the associated product representation is sufficiently large.
+That is, the image group is commensurable with a subgroup defined by natural determinant compatibility conditions.
+Our approach combines Pink's minimal quasi-model theory for compact subgroups of linear algebraic groups over local fields with explicit reciprocity laws from global class field theory.
+As an arithmetic application of our main theorem, we establish a mutual torsion finiteness property for non-isogenous Drinfeld modules, mirroring the classical results of Ribet and Zarhin for abelian varieties.